neutron-project/form-bundle/Resources/doc/multi_file_upload.md

 MultiFileUpload
 ===============

-MultiFileUpload provides the following functionalities:

-- upload multiple file
-- add file metadata (title, caption and description)
-- enable/disable the file
-- remove the file(s)
-- easy and transparent integration with doctrine orm

-*Note:* All configurations are almost the same as [neutron_image_upload](image_upload.md).
-Follow the same steps as described there.
+MultiFileUpload is almost the same as [FileUpload](file_upload.md) the only difference is that you can upload and manage more then one file and items are sortable.

+Before you start see [plupload doc](plupload.md)

 ### Usage :